Sharing your personal information

 Why we ask for and keep your information

-When you ask Crisis for help and join us as a member we will ask you for some personal information.
+When you ask us for help and join us as a member, we will ask you for some personal information.
 This information is really important to us.
 It helps us work with you to give you the support you need to successfully find a home.

-We also use your information to make sure our services are effective (working well).
+We also use your information to make sure our services are working well.

 Another way we use your information is to help our work to change policies and reduce homelessness in the future.
-When we use your information in this way you will not be identified as an individual
+When we use your information in this way you will not be identified.

-When you become a Crisis member you enter into an arrangement with us.
-We provide help and advice to support you to leave homelessness for good.
-In return, you provide us the information we need to provide you with the right help.
+When you become a Crisis member, you enter into an arrangement with us.
+We provide help and support with your housing situation.
+In return, you give us the information we need to provide you with the right help.
 This arrangement can be seen as a ‘contract’, and you can tell us when you no longer want to continue with it.

-Under the law, Crisis must have a lawful basis to collect and process information about you and other members.
-We believe that the lawful basis includes our need for information so that we can do our job properly as an organisation, including helping change policy and make our services better.
-This is known technically as “legitimate interest”.
+We must have a lawful basis (valid legal reason) to collect and process information about you and other members.
+This includes our need for information so that we can do our job properly as an organisation, including helping to change policies and make our services better.
+This lawful basis is called legitimate interest.

 Finally, it is also important for us to collect some information to help us keep people safe.
-This is known as “vital interests”.
+This lawful basis is called protecting your vital interests.

 How we keep your information safe

-The information you give us – your ‘data’ - is kept safe and secure whether it is on paper or on our computer systems.
-Your information is used carefully by members of our Crisis team to support the work they do for you.
+We keep the information you give us (your ‘data’) safe and secure on our computer systems.
+Your information is used carefully by members of our team to support the work they do for you.
 Our staff are trained and understand the need to protect your privacy.

-• to protect the safety and well-being of someone (including you) we believe to be at risk of harm.
+• to protect the safety and well-being of someone (including you) we believe to be at risk of harm; and

-• if the police ask us to support a serious criminal investigation, or if we are directed to hand over information through a court order.
+• if the police ask us for information to support a serious criminal investigation, or if we are told to by a court.

 Your consent is important

-- biometric data (unique physical characteristics, such as your fingerprints), although we currently do not collect this sort of information which
+- biometric data (unique physical characteristics, such as your fingerprints), although we currently do not collect this sort of information; and

-We will always make sure we have your agreement or that you are aware when we add this type of information to our databases.
+We will always make sure we have your agreement or that you are aware when we add this type of information to our database.

-If we need to use any of your data for a different reason than why we collected it we will let you know why and how it will be used.
-For example, if we wanted to use your information in our research or policy work in a way that might identify you, we would always ask you and secure your consent first.
+If we need to use any of your information for a different reason than we collected it, we will let you know why and how it will be used.
+For example, if we wanted to use your information in our research or policy work in a way that might identify you, we would always ask you first.

 When you visit a Skylight centre, one of our offices or a Crisis shop, you may be recorded on CCTV.
-We use CCTV to protect the health and safety of those people who work or visit us, and also for the prevention and detection of any criminal activity that takes place on our premises.
+We use CCTV to protect the health and safety of people who work with us or visit us, and to help prevent and detect any crime that takes place on our premises.
 We will always tell you if we are doing this (through signs in our buildings).

 When we collect your information

-The information you give us will be collected and updated on our computer databases during your time with us.
+The information you give us will be collected and updated on our computer database during your time with us.

-- after you have moved on from our services and you agree to share your information so that we can update our records about you to check you don’t need further support
+- After you have moved on from our services, if you agree to share your information so that we can update our records about you in order to check you don’t need further support.

 How we collect your information

-You will give us most of the information we hold, but some information will be shared by organisations that may have referred you to us.
-Our staff you work with – for example, your Lead Worker – may also add information about you to our database during your time with us.
+You are likely to give us most of the information we hold, but some information will be shared by organisations that may have referred you to us.
+Our staff you work with, for example your lead worker, may also add information about you to our database during your time with us.

-Organisations you have been involved with outside Crisis, such as another charity or hostel provider, advice centres, local authorities, or agencies within the criminal justice system e.g.probation services could give us information about you too.
-This information will only be shared by them with your consent and agreement, unless the information is shared to keep you or someone else safe from possible harm, or the agency has a statutory duty to share.
+Organisations you have been involved with apart from us, such as other charities or hostel providers, advice centres, local authorities or agencies within the criminal justice system (for example, probation services), could give us information about you too.
+They will only share this information if you agree, apart from if they have to share it in the public interest, to keep you or someone else safe from possible harm, or if they have a legal duty to share it.

 The type of information we keep about you

-The type of information we keep could include:
+The information we keep could include the following.

-- your contact details (address, phone and email)
+- Your contact details (address, phone number and email address).

-- information about the sorts of help you want from us – and the reasons
+- Information about the sorts of help you want from us and the reasons why.

-- information about your physical and mental health – this may be needed to comply with our health and safety and safeguarding obligations
+- Information about your physical and mental health.
+(We may need this to meet our health and safety and safeguarding duties.)

-- correspondence with or about you – for example this could be letters to you about your entitlement to grants
+- Correspondence with or about you (for example, letters to you about your entitlement to grants).

-- your next of kin and emergency contact details
+- Contact details for your next of kin and emergency contact.

-- information in relation to unspent criminal offences or where you have been the victim of a crime
+- Information about unspent criminal convictions (those you have to declare) or where you have been the victim of a crime.

-- documents and emails produced by the Crisis staff who support you
+- Documents and emails produced by our staff who support you.

 How long we keep your information

 However, most people work with us over a longer period.
-If this is the case, we will keep most of your personal data for up to two years after you have stopped using our services.
-Sometimes we may have to keep it longer.
-This is unusual, but if an external organisation helps with funding the services you use they may ask us to keep details for longer.
+If this is the case, we will keep most of your personal information for seven years after you have stopped using our services.
+Sometimes we may have to keep it for longer.
+This is unusual, but if another organisation helps with funding the services you use, they may ask us to keep your details for longer.

-When the two-year period has expired, we will anonymise your personal information, and retain it in this non-identifiable format to enable us to continue our research and analysis into the causes of homelessness, and the impact we have on helping people out of it.
+After seven years, we will remove from your personal information anything that identifies you and keep this anonymous information to help us continue our research and analysis into the causes of homelessness and how we help people out of it.

 Your rights and your information

-- you can ask us to show you all of the information we have about you.
+- Ask us to show you all the information we have about you.
 (You can ask your lead worker to start this process with our data protection team.)

-- you can ask us to correct anything that you think is wrong about you in our systems.
+- Ask us to correct anything that you think is wrong about you in our systems.

-- you can tell us you are not happy about our reasons for collecting and processing your data
+- Tell us you are not happy about our reasons for collecting and processing your information.

-- you can change your mind – you have given us permission to process and keep your information, you can withdraw this permission in some circumstances
+- Change your mind.
+(If you have given us permission to process and keep your information, you can withdraw this permission in some circumstances.)

-- you can complain if you think we have broken the GDPR or DPA 2018 laws.
+- Complain if you think we have broken the GDPR or DPA 2018 laws.

 How to complain

 However, we would always like to try to help you first.
-So if you are unhappy about the way you think your information is being dealt with at Crisis, please speak to the Director at your Skylight centre for support first.
+So if you are unhappy about the way you think we are dealing with your information, please speak to the Director at your Skylight centre first.

-Legal notice: Crisis is a data controller of data for the purposes of the DPA 2018 and UK GDPR.
+We (Crisis) are the data controller for the purposes of the Data Protection Act 2018 and UK GDPR.